-Significant selling, general and administrative expenses include: wages and salaries for our call centers, customer service and support and administrative personnel; franchise fees and taxes; marketing; bad debt; billing; advertising; and office costs related to telecommunications and office administration.
-These costs typically rise because of customer growth and inflationary cost increases for employees and other expenses, but we expect such costs should remain fairly consistent as a percentage of revenues.
+Significant selling, general and administrative expenses include: wages and related expenses for our call center, customer service and support and administrative personnel; franchise fees and other taxes; bad debt expense; billing costs; advertising and marketing expenses; and general office administration costs.
+These expenses generally rise due to customer growth and inflationary cost increases for employees and other expenses.
+We anticipate that our selling, general and administrative expenses should remain fairly consistent as a percentage of our revenues.